-After being closed to visitors for several months due to the COVID-19 pandemic, many of Philadelphia’s museums are beginning to reopen with new health and safety measures in place to keep guests and employees safe.
+Philadelphia’s museums, attractions and historic sites are now open with new health and safety measures in place to keep guests and employees safe.
 Make sure to consult each museum or attraction’s website and social media for their respective policies to plan for your visit.
-Each of the museums listed below are operating under special hours and conditions, so be sure to consult their respective website for up-to-date information.
+Each of the museums listed below is operating under special hours and conditions, so be sure to consult their respective website for up-to-date information.
 The Independence Visitor Center is open along Independence Mall, offering attraction tickets and guidance for exploring Philadelphia, with health and safety measures in place throughout the building.

 Many of the museums listed below are also still offering compelling digital experiences that can be accessed anytime, anywhere, such as virtual tours, behind-the-scenes videos, and more, as highlighted in our Philadelphia From Home guide.